You can subscribe to our weekly Growth Guide on LinkedIn here.

 Dorie responded:

-"Building strong relationships is something that is really important to me in terms of the work that I do working with clients and a consulting and executive coach as well.
-So, I’m definitely on the same page as your listeners.”
+“Building strong relationships is something that is really important to me in terms of the work that I do with clients as a consultant and executive coach.
+So, I’m definitely on the same page as your listeners.

 Dive deeper into the conversation with Dorie Clark and learn how to say “No” more often and feel comfortable doing it here.